-Note: All credits obtained in the medical coding specialist certificate program can be applied to an associate of applied science degree in health information technology.
+Note: All credits obtained in the medical coding certificate program can be applied to an associate of applied science degree in health information management technology.
+Entry is based upon seat availability.

 In an effort to meet the needs of students, courses required in each of the programs are scheduled in sequence to accommodate those attending on a full-time or part-time basis.
 All students should consult their academic advisors to plan their schedules and course sequence appropriately.